Vikaskanturi/DevOps-master-end-to-end/README.md

 - Configure multi node k8s cluster on the created infrastructure
 - Configure Monitoring Tool
 - Deploy the Webserver
+- Promote to QA
+- Promote to PROD
 - ![Jenkins Pipeline Stage View](Screenshots/jenkinspipeline.png)

 ### Step 11: Access the Deployed Webserver
-- Visit http://<your-K8sNode-ip>:8080 to see the deployed webserver.
+- Visit http://<your-K8sNode-ip>:NodePort to see the deployed webserver.
+- Webserver will be deployed in respective namespace, like dev, qa, prod

 ### Step 12 Create Grafana Dashboard: